WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/naming_conventions.md

 **Resource IDs**
 * ValueSets should be prefixed or suffixed by VS (not enforced)
 * Codesystems do not need to to be prefixed or suffixed.
-The tooling shall handle the resources per type and ID, so there’s no conflict
+The tooling shall handle the resources per type and ID, so there's no conflict
 * Resource Ids should start with capital letter and may contain hyphens - NOT underscore:
   * ResourceId
   * Resource-id